 As far how many hours or days to allot for Epcot when the Festival is ongoing… That answer is even more tricky.
 I think you could fill up just a day exploring the Flower & Garden portion of Epcot as well as the World Showcase Pavilions.
 More realistically, if you’re planning for a day and a half for Epcot on a normal trip, I’d just make it two full days.
 If you have kids, that may be pushing it but I think most adults could easily spend 2 days at the park experiencing Epcot and Flower & Garden.

 If you have questions or comments about the Epcot International Flower & Garden Festival, please leave them below in the comments.
+Planning at trip to Disney World?
+Check out our Disney World Trip Planning Guide.
 If you enjoy what you’re reading here on Wandering in Disney, please subscribe to the blog on the right side of this page.
 That’s where you can find links to our social media accounts, as well.
 Thank you for reading!